- Expertly Crafted

 But this isn’t the only surprise that photographers in space are presented with says Pettit.
 Sometimes the technology suffers because it was developed for one environment and now it has been taking to another setting.
 “The range of brightness far exceeds what you have on Earth.
 Our atmosphere acts as an incredible buffer.
 Space itself is as black as black can be, but Earth can be incredibly bright.
 The algorithms in the cameras are not designed for this range of brightness.
 So you need to make adjustments.”
 And the face recognition software is also an issue for photographers in space.
 “It’s hard taking snapshots of crews.
 As it’s not uncommon for a crew member to be hanging upside down in the picture.”

 But the planning and patience needed to get the perfect shot is worth it.
-“My favourite photographs are the star trail pictures.
+“My favorite photographs are the star trail pictures.
 These are photographs that are time exposures.
-They represent a 30-minute exposure and show the surface of earth as streaks of light because of cities… and stars also become streaks.
-An amazing amount of natural phenomenon also becomes visible from atmosphere from air glow to meteorites… and then pieces that look like an outline of some sort of ghostly mechanism.
-To me these photographs show an intersection of science, technology and art.”
+They represent a 30-minute exposure and show the surface of the earth as streaks of light because of cities… and stars also become streaks.
+An amazing amount of natural phenomenon also becomes visible from the atmosphere from airglow to meteorites… and then pieces that look like an outline of some sort of ghostly mechanism.
+To me, these photographs show an intersection of science, technology, and art.”

 While they are hundreds of miles above Earth, they can spy a few details on Earth with the help of telephoto lenses.
 “If you look down at a typical city it is hard to distinguish, but you can see perhaps circular irrigation plots, the effects of clearcut logging and you can see a highway as it cuts across the desert because of the high contrast,” says Pettit